Magnetic-Fox/SimpleNoter/README.md

 ## Tests information

-The program was tested on Windows XP (32-bit version running on 64-bit Intel Pentium) and on Windows for Workgroups 3.11 (running on Intel 386).
+The program was tested under Windows XP (32-bit version running at 64-bit Intel Pentium), under Windows for Workgroups 3.11 (running on Intel 386) and under Linux Mint (using Wine).

 ## Disclaimer